debrajk22/CS253_cpp_assignment/README.md

 ### Customer:
 1. Show available cars
 2. Show rented cars
 3. Rent a car - asks for the number of days you want to rent the car for and updates the parameters accordingly in csv files.
-Calculates the fare of these days and displays it.
+Calculates the fare (₹1000 per day) of these days and displays it.
 4. Return a car - checks the due date and asks for any damage in the car
 5. Show fine
 6. Clear fine